-PLTW Students Practice Civil Engineering and Architecture
+PLTW Students Learn Engineering and Architecture

 Zeynep Karaoglu is an architect with an M.S. in restoration.
 After moving to the U.S with family in 2005, Zeynep changed careers and became a math teacher.
 At the Lotus School for Excellence, a STEAM charter school in Aurora, Colorado, Zeynep teaches PLTW courses Principles of Engineering and Civil Engineering and Architecture, as well as AP Calculus and math support classes.
 Zeynep is currently pursuing another M.A.E. in culturally and linguistically diverse education.